 - The company or its representative is not familiar with the product or the market.

-- The company’s contact people or people in charge do not change, but the company or its contact or bank account information change repeatedly.
+- The company’s contact person or people in charge do not change, but the company or its contact or bank account information change repeatedly.

-- The company does not change, but the contact people or people in charge change, and the price drops significantly at the same time.
+- The company does not change, but the contact person or people in charge change, and the price drops significantly at the same time.